-A delicious roasted vegetable pizza features roasted red onions, garlic, artichokes, slow roasted tomatoes, goat cheese, mozzarella, arugula and a balsamic drizzle.
-Vegetarian!
+A delicious roasted vegetable pizza with roasted red onions, garlic, artichokes, slow roasted tomatoes, goat cheese, mozzarella, arugula and a balsamic drizzle.

 Don’t be afraid of the onions.
 Once they’re roasted, they are lovely and sweet, so load them on.
 You don’t need a ton of cheese on this pizza though, just a handful of mozzarella and a scattering of goat cheese crumbles will do.
 I know it doesn’t look like a lot of toppings here, but trust me, there is a ton of flavour going on.